 These short graphic novels are about a super hero chicken named Kung Pow Chicken.
 (They really are short – invest in the whole series if they sound right for your child lest they fly through the first in an hour and demand to go back to the library.)
 There is tons of humor (super hero leotard wedgies stand out) and some cartoonish villains.

 The 5 book series is a hoot.
 (See what I did there?)
 These books trend easier than some on the list, with a guided reading level of M, N, or O, depending on the book in the series.
 They would be at a first or second grade reading level.
 (This is my long winded way of telling you they are easier to read than Dog Man.)
 However, the humor will probably go over a first grader’s head, so I personally recommend the series for older kids, too.
 They would be excellent for an older reader who is not quite reading on grade level yet.
+(If that’s your kid, here’s a great article about what to do, written by a reading professional.)
 Really, though, any age will enjoy them, and we put too much stock in reading levels.
 It’s nice to read a book below level sometimes!

 Sparks series by Ian Boothby and Nina Matsumoto